takanori88/wwa2project/src/data/glossary.md

 ## You

-The narrator of this story.
+The complier of this record.

 An observer who, after bearing the heavy burden of the soul for six long years, finally awakens.
 Through dialogues with AI, they achieve a state of meta-cognition and eventually activate the **"YATSU-EYE."**